Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: The Limits of Inference-Time Scaling

-In this section, we will give an overview of various inference-time scaling methods and present the current pareto-front for those methods.
-We aim to provide a comprehensive view and provide guidelines for the research question: what model or method should we use with a given inference budget?
+In this section, we will give an overview of various inference-time scaling methods and present the current trade-off curve for those methods.
+We aim to provide a comprehensive view and provide guidelines for what model or method to use with a given inference budget.